mariya12290/Guidance_Repo/README.md

 - Do not get into any business/things without having a basic knowlegde
 - Mnd your business in life
 - One should learn about how to be selective in life
+- Know the consequences of your actions in your life always
 ### Family
 - Family is everything in life such as parents, sisters, brothers